-We are currently in a growth phase, adding programs in cyber security and engineering to the existing programs in computer science and engineering technology.
+All of our programs are growing, both in students and in faculty.
 As the programs grow, so do opportunities on the campus.
 These are some of the opportunities in which our students will be able to be involved.

-The Center for Global Advanced Manufacturing (CGAM) is a $10 million investment by the State of New York to provide a state of the art manufacturing space at SUNY Poly.
-The space will provide rapid prototyping equipment, scanning and testing equipment, a maker space collaborative design studio and project room for use by students working on class projects, as part of a Maker Space project, or to conduct research.
+- The Center for Global Advanced Manufacturing (CGAM) is an $11 million investment by the State of New York to provide a state of the art manufacturing space at SUNY Poly.
+The space provides rapid prototyping equipment, scanning and testing equipment, a maker space collaborative design studio and project room for use by students working on class projects, as part of a Maker Space project, or to conduct research.
 Students can learn how to use all the equipment in the CGAM space, providing them with a competitive edge at graduation.

-Assistive Technology Labs where students and faculty work together to develop, design, and build devices to help people with physical disabilities.
+- Assistive Technology Labs where students and faculty work together to develop, design, and build devices to help people with physical disabilities.
 The goal is to help with mobility and manipulation of the environment.
-Examples include enhancements to wheelchairs and prosthetics to enable computer access, adaptive sports, blocks to help teach braille, and an EEG lab, which is working on mapping brain patterns.
+Examples include enhancements to wheelchairs, prosthetics to enable computer access, adaptive sports, blocks to help teach braille, and an EEG lab, which is working on mapping brain patterns.

-Network and Computer Security (NCS) Club where students are engaged throughout the semester in many activities, including developing and maintaining their own group hackspace (server rack, network infrastructure, WiFi, Raspberry Pi, etc.), hosting and participating in a regional hackathon, hosting external industry speakers, and participating in industry cybersecurity events such as B-Sides ROC, DerbyCon, and international CTF (Capture the Flag) competitions online.
-Our team recently placed second in the North East Regional Collegiate Cyber Defense Competition (NECCDC), besting a number of much larger clubs in the northeast.
+- Network and Computer Security (NCS) Club where students are engaged throughout the semester in many activities, including developing and maintaining their own group hackspace (server rack, network infrastructure, WiFi, Raspberry Pi, etc.), hosting and participating in a regional hackathon, hosting external industry speakers, and participating in industry cybersecurity events such as B-Sides ROC, DerbyCon, and international CTF (Capture the Flag) competitions online.

-Robotics Lab where students and faculty are working on developing new methods for robots to interact with each other and their surroundings.
+- Robotics Lab where students and faculty are working on developing new methods for robots to interact with each other and their surroundings.
 SUNY Poly also hosts a FIRST Robotics team, with our students as mentors.